Evangelion (mecha): Characteristics

 In the world of Neon Genesis Evangelion, Evangelions, or Evas, are multi-purpose machines that represent mankind's most advanced battle tools.
 They are costly weapons designed to fight and destroy Angels.
 Their development, which the special agency Nerv conducts in secret, began after a catastrophe known as the Second Impact.
-From a scientific point of view, this tasks constitute the E project, placed under the direction and responsibility of Dr. Ritsuko Akagi.
-The Evangelion are giant humanoids clad in thick protective armor, with constitution identical to a human being's, except for size.
+From a scientific point of view, these tasks constitute the E project, placed under the direction and responsibility of Dr. Ritsuko Akagi.
+The Evangelions are giant humanoids clad in thick protective armor, with a constitution identical to a human being's, except for size.
 Each Evangelion is equipped with a nervous system, a skeleton, nails and a circulatory system.
 In a section of Nerv's headquarters called Terminal Dogma, there are skeletons of bodies believed to be precursors to the Eva-00, or the remains of failed experiments that occurred during its creation; the experimental models have two or more optical sensors and a visible spine.
 The original living bodies are implanted with mechanical components and a constrictive coverage, which are used to control them or provide them with greater efficiency and functionality.
 As in humans, the signals of the central nervous system are transmitted by electrical impulses, with the peripheral system and the movements of an Evangelion being transmitted by electric currents.
 For the first three examples, designed in Japan, the traditional Chinese numbering system is adopted, while later prototypes follow Arabic numbering.

-The Evas and Angels can generate a force field named AT Field, usually presented in the form of concentric octagons.
+The Evas and Angels can generate a force field known as an AT Field, usually presented in the form of concentric octagons.

 The Evas have regenerative capabilities and can produce a protective shield called an AT Field.
 They can move through the power provided by an external cable called an Umbilical Cable, which gives them the electrical energy needed to operate their circuits.
 In the absence of the cable, they can operate using the energy stored in a special internal battery, for a time limit ranging from sixty seconds to five minutes.
 When inactive, the units are housed in giant structures called "cages" and held in place by an anchoring structure, composed of various blocks and groups of safeties.
 Another characteristic element of the Angels and Evangelions is a red sphere called a core, located at their chest.